 Torquay is the official starting point of the Great Ocean Road, and this lovely seaside town is a mecca for surfers and lovers of the outdoors.

-I recommend stopping by the friendly visitor centre and picking up a few brochures, including a map of the Great Ocean Road if you don’t already have one.
+I recommend stopping by the friendly visitor centre and picking up a few brochures, including a map of the Great Ocean Road.

 The visitor centre is also home to the Australian National Surfing Museum, a treasure trove of all things surfing.
 Here, you can marvel at a huge collection of surfboards – some dating back a century – and even have a try on a (mechanical) surfboard yourself.